Iwanagahime

-Iwanaga-hime is a kami in Japanese mythology.
+Iwanagahime is a kami in Japanese mythology.
 She is the goddess of immortality.
-She is also the daughter of Ōyamatsumi, and sister to Konohanasakuya-hime.
+She is also the daughter of Ōyamatsumi, and sister to Sakuyahime.
 She is said to be enshrined at Kifune Shrine.

 Mythology

-Ōyamatsumi offered both of his daughters, Konohanasakuya-hime and Iwanaga-hime, in marriage to Ninigi-no-Mikoto.
-However Ninigi rejected Iwanaga-hime due to her appearance and returned her to her father.
+Ōyamatsumi offered both of his daughters, Sakuyahime and Iwanagahime, in marriage to Ninigi.
+However Ninigi rejected Iwanagahime due to her ugliness and returned her to her father.

 According to the Kojiki, Ōyamatsumi told Ninigi that he offered both of his daughters so that the emperors would live forever, like the rocks.
-But, since Iwanaga-hime was rejected, the emperors will live short lives as punishment.
+But, since Iwanagahime was rejected, the emperors will live short lives as punishment.

-According to one version of the Nihongi, being rejected by Ninigi angered Iwanaga-hime and so she cursed him, the emperors, and all other beings to live ephemeral lives, like tree blossoms.
+According to one version of the Nihongi, being rejected by Ninigi angered Iwanagahime so much that she cursed him, the emperors, and all human beings to live ephemeral lives, just like sakura blossoms.
 This story is used as an explanation for the shortness of human life.

 In a different version of the Nihongi, Ninigi found both sisters weaving on a loom in a palace on the ocean waves.